gradle/gradle/design-docs/component-metadata.md

 - Publish an ivy module with a branch value specified
     - Verify published ivy.xml file
-    - Resolve and verify branch value is correct in `IvyModuleMetadata`.
+    - Resolve and verify branch value is correct in `IvyModuleDescriptor`.
 - Publish and resolve with branch value that contains non-ascii characters
 - Reasonable error message when publishing with invalid branch value
 - Branch attribute is cached until module is refreshed
 - Test coverage for publishing with extra-info set
+    - Resolve and verify extra-info values are correct in `IvyModuleDescriptor`.
+- Publish and resolve with extra-info key and value that contains non-ascii characters
 - Test coverage for accessing ivy status in component metadata rules

 ## Story: Build script reports all versions tested for dynamic version